apache/royale-docs/features/externs.md

 # Externs

-Use external javascript libraries in ActiopnScript
+Use external JavaScript libraries in ActionScript

-Some Apache Royale elements at the moment have limited cross-browser support.
+Some Apache Royale elements have limited cross-browser support at the moment.
 To get reliable display and performance in those cases, Royale makes use of existing external JavaScript libraries.
 For example, [Jewel Alert](https://apache.github.io/royale-docs/component-sets/jewel/alert) uses the HTML dialog element, which is not reliable across all browsers.
 So Jewel Alert references the _dialogPolyfill_ external library to make sure the display is as intended in whichever browser the alert displays.

 [Google Closure Compiler (GCC)](https://developers.google.com/closure/compiler){:target='_blank'} provides a mechanism called _@externs_ that Apache Royale uses to declare that a name for a class, property or function is defined in external code and so should not be renamed when application code is compiled.